Home » Boxing » The Tragedy of Nigel Benn vs Gerald McClellan

 Embed from Getty Images

 Nigel Benn was released from the hospital the next morning however McClellan spent two weeks in a coma, and only left the hospital in August 1995.
-His career is over.
-As a result of the fight, McClellan is blind, hearing-impaired, suffers short-term memory loss, and needs to use a wheelchair.
+His career was over.
+As a result of the brain injury the fighter sustained in the Gerald McClellan vs Nigel Benn fight, McClellan is blind, hearing-impaired, suffers short-term memory loss and needs to use a wheelchair.

 To this date, he still receives full-time care from his family.
 There was much controversy surrounding the shocking fight itself with many calling for boxing to be banned.
 Many tried placing blame but who was to blame?
 The referee?
 McClellan’s trainers?